 Once a powerful and noble kingdom in the North of Erilea founded by Brannon Galathynius.
 It was overthrown by the King of Adarlan, but its people remain proud and resilient.
 It was famous as a center of magic and learning.

-Yes, there are 2 bonus chapters associated with the Crown of Midnight.
+Yes, there are 2 bonus chapters and both are intended to be read after Throne of Glass and before Crown of Midnight.

 The Assassin and the Princess Bonus Chapter is a quick shopping trip and bonding experience between Celaena and Nehemia.